openjdk/guide/src/next.md

 A few things to keep in mind when filing a new bug:

 * Before filing a bug, verify that there isn't already a bug filed for this issue.
+* If you suspect that the bug is a vulnerability, don't file a JBS issue.
+Instead send your bugreport to [vuln-dev@openjdk.java.net](mailto:vuln-dev@openjdk.java.net)
 * Make a reasonable attempt to narrow down which build or release the failure first appeared in.
 * Add relevant labels like `intermittent`, `regression`, `noreg-self` etc.
 * Set affects version to the JDK version(s) where the failure was seen.